jamesob/jamesob.github.io/resume/index.md

   [Counsyl](https://www.counsyl.com/), South San Francisco, CA
   Mar.
 2015 -

+  - Led development of a lab ETL/BI system.
   - Modernized the infrastructure of a robotics-automated wetlab with Docker, AWS, monitoring, and continuous deployment.
   - Automated finance ETL jobs away from painful once-per-month ordeals to